umalabs/authorization-enhanced-mail-system/README.md

 &emsp;The Correlated Authorization [1] trust framework brings a web-based data storage and a new data exchange mechanism into the email ecosystem that predestines the proposed system to become more than a bare messaging tool.
 The following are potential future R&D areas:

-* Explore and describe the forwarding process.
+* Explore and describe the forwarding mechanism.
 * Consider a consent mechanism design.
 * Design an attachment version management system.